 - Optional: fresh parsley or cilantro, chopped

 In a soup or large sauce pan, sauté chopped onion and a few tablespoons of olive oil on low-ish heat until translucent.
-For added flavor, try using oregano, basil, garlic, or jalapeño olive oil!
+For added flavor, try using basil or garlic olive oil!
 Add chopped carrots, celery and garlic, until partially cooked.